liuguoyou/STAR-Retinex/README.md

-# Code for Ultrasound Image Ehancement
+# Code for Structure-Texture-Aware Image Enhancement
-Jun Xu
+Author : Dr. Jun Xu

 ### Introduction
 We propose a prior model to estimate both illumination and reflectance from